-The subordinated loan capital amounts to NOK 7.8 billion under Solvency II.
-Storebrand Livsforsikring issues all loans.
-During 2018, a loan with nominal value NOK 1.5 billion was called and a new loan with nominal value of SEK 900 million was issued.
+The subordinated loan capital amounts to NOK 8.5 billion under Solvency II.
+During 2019, a new loan with nominal value SEK 1 billion was issued.
+In March 2020, a loan of NOK 0.9 billion was called and this loan is not included in the own funds as of yearend 2019.

 Five of the loans have variable rate of interest, while the remaining is a fixed-interest loan that has been swapped to variable interest rate.
-This means that Storebrand's interest expense is influenced by the short term money market interest rates.
-Storebrand has one loan in Euro and three loans in Swedish kroner.
+This means that Storebrand Livsforsikring's interest expense is influenced by the short-term money market interest rates.
+Storebrand Livsforsikring has one loan in Euro, one in Norwegian kroner and four loans in Swedish kroner.
 The Euro loan is hedged against Norwegian Kroner until the first date for right of repurchase and hence has limited exposure towards currency fluctuations.
 The loans in Swedish kroner are not hedged, but works as a partial currency hedge against the exposure towards Storebrand Holding AB.